 TTVJ: There was a whole lot of talk about iron in this episode — it was poisoning Nicole’s blood, we met the Iron Witch — is it safe to assume the plate is made of iron?
 Is that important to note?

 EA: It is absolutely not safe to assume that, but the plate exists.
 We are getting to the end so everything is top secret.

 TTVJ: Once again, I found myself chanting “MVP!
 MVP!” when Nedley was on screen.
 He really came through this week.
 It’s so great to see him integrating more and more with the team and everyone realizing they need to work together.

 EA: He was so good and I love that he has his own code of honor.
-Wynonna Earp is the biggest pain his butt, but he still knows what she stands for is right for the town, and he’ll be damned if some demon bitch is going to take it out on him.
+Wynonna Earp is the biggest pain his butt, but he still knows that what she stands for is right for the town, and he’ll be damned if some demon bitch is going to take it out on him.
 I absolutely love Nedley.
-He’s also my mom’s favorite character so she was so worried he was going to die this week.
+He’s also my mom’s favorite character, so she was so worried he was going to die this week.
 I was really happy he made it, although fairly banged up and bruised.
 Talk about a character who has hidden depths and his own integrity.
-I really love that and I buy that from Nedley that he’s a genuine person who has survived in this town because of his own rules of conduct, his dignity and his own code of honor.
-But he still thinks these guys are idiots which I also love.
+I really love that and I buy from Nedley that he’s a genuine person who has survived in this town because of his own rules of conduct, his dignity, and his own code of honor.
+But he still thinks these guys are idiots, which I also love.

 TTVJ: “Give me back my Nedley!”
 That was so great.